ACCORD: Closing the Commonsense Measurability Gap: Results and Discussion

-Finally, for any given $n$ (Columns 1 and 3) or $d$ (Columns 2 and 3), \factual{} reasoning significantly outperforms \antifactual{} reasoning.
+For any given $n$ (Columns 1 and 3) or $d$ (Columns 2 and 3) in Figure \ref{fig:results}, \factual{} reasoning significantly outperforms \antifactual{} reasoning.
 Since we are carefully controlling for all other factors, this performance gap is directly indicative of context unfaithfulness: LLMs are inductively biased towards the \factual{} answer choice.
-In fact, \antifactual{} performance quickly degrades to below random chance with only very moderate scaling of reasoning complexity.
-This suggests that as soon as their multi-hop reasoning capacity is exceeded, LLMs almost exclusively resort to parametric shortcuts.
+In fact, \antifactual{} performance quickly degrades to \textit{below} random chance with only very moderate scaling of reasoning complexity.
+This suggests that as soon as their multi-hop reasoning capacity is exceeded, LLMs almost exclusively resort to spurious shortcuts.
+Importantly, this performance gap is evidence of low construct validity in many \factual{} commonsense reasoning datasets: the intended measurement of LLM reasoning ability is overwhelmingly confounded by LLM parroting ability.